 - Optional Party Member: Even as Delthea's brother he isn't required for anything, and can potentially be avoided.

 - Sacrificed Basic Skill for Awesome Training: It's clear from his social ineptness and singleminded pursuit of magic that Luthier has poured all of his time into training and none into interacting with others.

-- Technician vs. Performer: Luthier is the hardworking technician who works very hard to get as good with magic as he is.
+- Technician vs. Performer: Luthier is the hardworking technician who studies and practices constantly to get as good with magic as he is.
 Meanwhile, Delthea is the performer, being naturally brilliant with magic, but not interested enough in it to refine her skills.
 This is reflected in their growth rates: Delthea has a high Magic growth, but low Skill, while Luthier is the opposite, with high Skill and lower Magic.

 - Weak, but Skilled: Luthier's Magic growth is pretty low, but in Echoes he possesses the highest Skill growth in the entire game.
 Also plays into the story, as Luthier is noted to not be as naturally gifted as his sister Delthea, but is much more skilled than her due to actually studying magic diligently.

 A legendary Knight of Zofia and Clive's beloved.
 She was captured by Desaix sometime before the story starts and is slated for execution, but she can be saved by Alm and rejoin the Deliverance.
 After the war, she retires from active service and marries Clive (but is indicated to continue to support Clive's knight work from behind the scenes).

 - Action Girl: Mathilda is a renowned female knight whose fighting skills are legendary.
 While initially in captivity, she displays just how she earned her reputation shortly after being rescued.